What counts as Pro Bono work?Where can I find volunteer opportunities that match my interests?

 Q: How do I submit my hours?

-A: It’s simple.
-Fill out the Pro Bono time sheet (including a description of the volunteer work).
-Make sure your supervisor signs the form, then drop it off in room 350 of the Tower (100 Bldg), or submit it electronically to Jayme Jackson at firstname.lastname@example.org.
+For those who have already completed a paper timesheet, we encourage you to submit those to our office and they will be input to the online system for you.
+Make sure your supervisor signs the form, then drop it off to room 350 of the Tower (100 Bldg), or submit it electronically to Jayme Jackson at firstname.lastname@example.org.

 Q: Is funding available to support pro bono work?